AlifSrSE/Alif_Rahman/README.md

 // Allows anyone who is authenticated (including anonymous users) to read and write
 // to the 'portfolio' collection under your app's public data path.
 // Replace `your-app-id-here` with the actual appId used in your React code
-// (e.g., 'alifdev-github-pages' for deployed, or 'default-local-alifdev' for local). match /artifacts/{appId}/public/data/portfolio/{documentId} {
+// (e.g., 'Alif_Rahman-github-pages' for deployed, or 'default-local-Alif_Rahman' for local).
+match /artifacts/{appId}/public/data/portfolio/{documentId} {
 allow read: if request.auth \!= null;
 // For adding/deleting, you might want to check if the user ID matches